-BY: MICHAEL MAERLENDER, CONTENT INTERN
+BY: MICHAEL MAERLENDER

 We all get it by now: Social media is marketing’s new bread and butter.
 What better way is there to connect with your audience, gain insights and boost your visibility than by posting on, say, Instagram?
 From its humble beginnings in 2010, the platform is now home to more than 800 million users.
-Did someone say goldmine?
+Did someone say “goldmine”?

-Reshare content to your Story.
+Re-share content to your Stories.

 Make it shoppable.

-Instagram’s visual nature allows brands to show off their products, but what good is a product post if all your followers can do is window shop?
+Instagram’s visual nature allows brands to show off their products, but what good is a product post if all your followers can do is window-shop?
 You want users to purchase the goods and services you flaunt on your page, so tagging products is a must.
-By connecting accounts to Facebook pages with Shop sections, you can now tag a product in a photo, just like you would another user.
+By connecting accounts to Facebook pages with Shop sections, you can now tag a product in a photo just like you would another user.

 Being competitive means being in the know—and making sure that your audience is too.
-Previously, our scope of intel was limited to the people we follow, making it difficult to see outside the “bubble.”
+Previously, our scope of intel was limited to the people we follow, making it difficult to see outside the bubble.
 Now, users can opt to follow entire hashtags and have all content related to that tag delivered directly to their Home news feed and Stories sections.
 Just search for a hashtag and follow away.

 For brands, this feature grants the power to be constantly aware of everything that’s happening in a specific industry or sphere.
 For consumers, it exposes them to new, relevant accounts and brands that they might not have discovered otherwise.
-Plus, everyone can easily track what tags are currently trending worldwide.
+Plus everyone can easily track what tags are currently trending worldwide.
 G.I.
-Joe might think knowing is half the battle, but this win-win can get you much further than halfway.
+Joe might think knowing is half the battle, but this win-win can get you much farther than halfway.

 Access View Insights.

 Instagram is starting to catch up to Facebook in terms of social media analytics.
 Though somewhat limited, Instagram’s View Insights platform is available to business accounts as a way to track a post’s reach, impressions, profile visits and more.
 All you have to do is go to a post and tap View Insights to access the information.
-These insights are critical to determine how far each of your posts are really going.
+These insights are critical for determining how far each of your posts really goes.
 You’ll be able to tell how many individual accounts your post reached and what percent of those accounts are users outside your follower count.
 Use this feature to figure out what kind of content does the most work for your brand, and take the guesswork out of your strategy.